A pair of beautifully restored wine merchants' houses (sleeping 2-4 and 4-6), hidden away in one of Santorini's prettiest villages”

 - Satellite TV

-Both houses have kitchenettes with basic cooking facilities, plus an outdoor dining terrace or courtyard, and an indoor dining room.
-These are fine for making breakfasts and simple lunches, but not for anything fancy.
-But that's no problem, as there are excellent tavernas within walking distance (see below).
+Both houses have kitchens or kitchenettes with basic cooking facilities, plus an outdoor dining terrace or courtyard, and an indoor dining room - fine for making breakfasts and simple lunches.
+There are excellent tavernas and restaurants within walking distance.

-Bear in mind that you'll need to buy all provisions, as only the very basics (salt, pepper, oil, 2 bottles of water) are supplied.
+Bear in mind that you'll need to buy provisions, as only the basics (salt, pepper, oil, vinegar, sugar, espresso pods, 2 bottles of water) are supplied along with the complimentary bottle of fine local wine for booking through i-escape.
 Again, not a problem with a great bakery (open 20 hours a day!) in the village, and a supermarket just outside.

-Sophia has a small kitchen with fridge-freezer, electric oven, sink, a few appliances (kettle, coffee machine, sandwich maker) and basic cutlery and crockery.
-There is a small but pretty dining courtyard, screened by bougainvillea, with a table for 6.
+Sophia has a small kitchen with a stylish Smeg fridge-freezer and electric oven, sink, a few appliances (kettle, espresso and filter coffee machine, sandwich maker) and basic cutlery and crockery.
+There is a small but pretty dining courtyard with a portable BBQ, screened by bougainvillea, with a table for 6.
 Or you can snack around the pool.

 Kyani has simpler kitchenettes in 2 of the 3 suites, but not in the third.
 Both kitchenettes have ceramic rings, fridge-freezer, coffee machines, sink, kettle, toaster and basic cutlery-crockery.
 The upstairs kitchenette is in a bar layout.
-There's a panoramic outdoor dining terrace, seating 6 (or 8 at a squeeze), with lovely views over the village to the sea.
+There's a panoramic outdoor dining terrace, seating 6 (or 8 at a squeeze), with lovely views over the village to the sea, as well as a rustic dining table also seating 6 indoors.

 There are 2 delightful tavernas in the village square, about 100m away: Raki, with its outdoor tables under a shady pergola (June-Sept only), and Marmita (open all year) just opposite.
-Also in Megalochori, not far from the village square, is Feggera, which is said to offer the best food in town.
-All three restaurants serve classic Santorinian and Greek dishes, such as fava (split pea puree), fresh fish in local herbs, and various salads.
+There's also a really nice Wine Bar and Art centre Melisachne and not far from the village square, is Feggera, said to offer the best food in town.
+All these restaurants serve a range of cuisines including classic Santorinian and Greek dishes.

-Otherwise, we can recommend Kallisti taverna in the square of Pyrgos, Nikolas in the main street of Fira, or Roka in Oia: all 3 serve unpretentious Greek fare at sensible prices (a rarity on Santorini!).
-For something more upscale, try Koukoumavlos in Fira or 1800 in Oia - both continue to get rave reviews.
-By comparison, we found Ambrosia and Nectar, sister gourmet eateries in Oia, a tad overpriced and pretentious.
+Otherwise, we can recommend Metaxy Mas taverna in Exo Gonia, Nikolas in the main street of Fira, or Roka in Oia: all serve unpretentious Greek fare at sensible prices (a rarity on Santorini!).
+For something more upscale, try Selenein Fira or Red Bicyclein Oia.

 - Chef on request